juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 There was silence in the room, with only the dull sound of the Sect Leader tapping his fingers together echoing periodically.

-"If she succeeded in her apotheosis, and solidifed her biological sex as a female, would she be a girl?"
+"If she succeeded in her apotheosis, and solidified her biological sex as a female, would she be a girl?"
 Sect Leader Larks asked.

 "Well, yes."